 MSU Denver, founded in 1963, is one of 13 public state four-year colleges in Colorado.
 It occupies the 140-acre Auraria campus (created by state statute in 1974) in downtown Denver.
 The Auraria campus is also home to the Community College of Denver and University of Colorado at Denver.
-MSU Denver serves approximately half of the 42,000 students at the Auraria campus, and through its three colleges (letters, arts, and sciences; business; and professional studies) and one school (education), it offers 104 undergraduate majors, 35 undergraduate certificates, seven masters, and three masters certificates.
+MSU Denver serves approximately half of the students at the Auraria campus, and through its three colleges (letters, arts, and sciences; business; and professional studies) and two schools (education and hospitality).
+It offers over a hundred undergraduate majors, eight graduate programs, and 34 certificate programs.
 Niche programs include accounting, hospitality, teacher education, and social work.
-In fall 2018, total student enrollment was 20,192, or 15,499 FTE students, 96% of which were undergraduates.